Han8931/golink/README.md

    ```

 4. **Configure URLs:**
-   Place your URLs in `~/.dotfiles/urls.txt`.
+   Place your URLs in `urls.txt` at the same directory of golink.
 Each line should contain a keyword and a URL, optionally with a placeholder for search terms:
    ```
    youtube https://www.youtube.com/results?search_query=
    github https://github.com/search?q=